Table of Contents:

 If you’re lactating, aim for at least 1.5 g/kg (0.68 g/lb).

 If you’re vegan or obtain most of your protein from plants, then your protein requirements may be higher because plant-based proteins are usually inferior to animal-based proteins with regard to both bioavailability and amino acid profile.

 Protein intake should be based on body weight, not on caloric intake.
 (But caloric intake should be based on body weight, too, so the two intakes are linked.)

 Most studies have looked at dosages up to 1.5 g/kg; only a few have looked at dosages as high as 2.2–3.3 g/kg.
-However, even those higher dosages don’t seem to have negative effects in healthy people.
+However, in healthy people, even those higher dosages don’t seem to have negative effects on liver, kidneys, or bones.

-A randomized controlled trial that confined healthy, sedentary adults to a metabolic ward for eight weeks provides the final nail in the coffin for the RDA.
+Further evidence that the current RDA for protein is not sufficient comes from a randomized controlled trial that confined healthy, sedentary adults to a metabolic ward for eight weeks.
 The participants were randomized into three groups:

 Each diet was equally hypercaloric: each participant consumed 40% more calories than they needed to maintain their weight.
 Yet, as shown in the figure below, eating near the RDA for protein resulted in loss of lean mass, and while this loss is so small as to be nonsignificant, the higher protein intakes were associated with increases in lean mass.

 Another takeaway from this study is that eating more than 1.8 g/kg doesn’t seem to meaningfully benefit body composition, which makes it a good higher end for your daily protein intake, provided that you aren’t physically active or trying to lose weight.